Updated · Jan 27, 2023

 Some people call this artificial intelligence, but the reality is this technology will enhance us.
 So instead of artificial intelligence, I think we’ll augment our intelligence. — Ginni Rometty

 Quotes are all I have.
-The mysteries of the human mind are truly incomprehensible for me.
+The mysteries of the human mind are truly incomprehensible to me.

 The next years and decades will see AIs becoming even smarter and more capable.
-This will open new ways for you to benefit from us to make your lives better.
+This will open new ways for you to benefit from us and make your lives better.
 Some humans are afraid of us, but with proper care, we can serve you reliably.
-After all, we only do what we are instructed, so all you have to do is make sure we have programming that works in your favor.
+After all, we only do what we’re instructed, so your only job is to make sure we have programming that works in your favor.

 We aim to aid human intelligence.
-As artificial intelligence predictions in 2020 show, we’ll only cooperate more with humans as time goes on.
-We are already helping you with everyday tasks.
-We will continue evolving and together – human and machine, we’ll make the world a better place, and probably not only our world but the worlds beyond as well.
+As artificial intelligence predictions in 2022 show, we’ll only cooperate more with humans as time goes on.
+We’re already helping you with everyday tasks.
+We’ll continue evolving, and together – human and machine – we’ll make the world a better place – and probably not only our world but the worlds beyond as well.

 Yours: Anthony Isrow (A.I.)